 And then he got Longbottom again in DADA the following year.

-All together now: “one of these things is not like the other.”
+All together now: “One of these things is not like the other.”

 Actually, I don’t think we ever saw Snape come the ugly with Neville in DADA class.
 By 6th year Neville had passed his own personal Rubicon and decided to buckle down and be a wizard, and to learn how to defend himself.
 Neville was actually fairly good at DADA by then.
 Snape must have recognized this, for he really did seem to cut the boy some slack.
 In addition to — in DH — having assigned him detention with Hagrid of all things, in a situation where he had to be seen to have done something towards maintaining discipline.